public enemy’s chuck d shares the records that changed his life

 Were you inspired by the energy of those songs?

 No question I've tried to recreate the energy of those songs, but you know, you have to also read the times - I don't mean any paper, I mean read the present times and see if you can find a language that actually hits people.
 And you don't want the language that hits the masses to be one that's always catastrophic, like 'I wanna wake you up because we're in such terrible times.'
 You can be inspirational too.
-And you can also make people recognise their times a little better, you don't want it to be the energy of desperation.
+And you can also make people recognize their times a little better, you don't want it to be the energy of desperation.

 Are there any artists that you think are successful in channelling Public Enemy in 2015?